samthebest/dump/agile-data-and-tdd.md

 **(C)** This work is exploratory, I don't know if I'll need this method in future, I might ditch it

-Both (A) and (C) can usually be countered by just writting a simple low-effort test, *except* in the case where we would then need to redesign the code in order to abstract out or decouple context and dependencies, i.e. (B).
+Both (A) and (C) can usually be countered by just writing a simple low-effort test, *except* in the case where we would then need to redesign the code in order to abstract out or decouple context and dependencies, i.e. (B).
 When you argue about anything (except mathematics) for long enough, and your a reasonable person, you usually conclude "well it depends".
 What it depends on should become the focus of clarification, and in the TDD vs DDT argument it boils down to the following:

 ### Domain Specific Code and Generic Code

 As a rough rule of thumb:

 For **Domain Specific Code**: use \*DD, let use cases motivate tests, which in turn will then drive design and development.
-Then your tests and your design will both effectively meet exactly your use case while communicating your code in the context of the domain.
+Then your tests and your design will both effectively meet exactly your use case while communicating your code in the language of the domain.

 For **Generic / Domain Agnostic Code**: relax the rule a bit and let complexity and low level design drive tests (DDT).
 If it would be a small effort to write a simple failing test first, like "does not throw exception", then you might as well, remember even "not compiling" is considered a failing test in TDD.
 You do not really need a complex test for a generic couple of lines of code that just call native or standard third party libraries.
 If a method becomes complex or makes calls to non-native methods then time to write some logic tests.